sablier-labs/docs/docs/contracts/v2/guides/08-etherscan.md

 [`createWithTimestamps`](/contracts/v2/reference/core/interfaces/interface.ISablierV2LockupLinear#createwithtimestamps)
 method.
-Please note that using [`createWithDurations`](/contracts/v2/reference/core/interfaces/interface.ISablierV2LockupLinear#createwithdurations) is possible too if you specify durations instead of the timestamps.
+Please note that using [`createWithDurations`](/contracts/v2/reference/core/interfaces/interface.ISablierV2LockupLinear#createwithdurations) is also possible if you specify durations instead of the timestamps.

 Open the **"createWithTimestamps"** method, and start filling in the stream details: